 Divers are usually involved in marine IAS eradicating efforts.
 One of the most impressive stories is how divers successfully eradicated and surveyed the Black Striped Mussels.

-Divers had to be protected from crocodiles by armed crocodiles spotters!
-And this elimination is one of the very few successful in the world.
+Divers had to be protected from crocodiles by armed crocodile spotters!
+And this elimination is one of the very few successes in the world.

 Know your enemies

 Let’s take the US as an example.
 There are an estimated 500 alien marine species only within its coastal waters.
 Around 200 of these are found in San Francisco Bay alone.